 It’s also why having joints — particularly joints of the spine — that do not move through normal ranges of motion, even in the absence of pain, is never a good thing.

 FASCIA, MECHANORECEPTION AND PAIN

-Adhesed fascia can cause perpetual subluxation, or at the very least, an inability to reduce subluxation (SUBLUXATION is defined as a loss of normal alignment or motion of joints --- usually vertebrae).
+Adhesed fascia leads to a phenomenon known as DENSIFICATION.
+Due to the adhesive nature of this problem, it tends to perpetuate subluxation, or at the very least, an inability to reduce subluxation (SUBLUXATION is defined as a loss of normal alignment or motion of joints — usually vertebrae).
 This is why there are so many people CANNOT HOLD AN ADJUSTMENT.
 They often do amazingly well with Chiropractic Adjustments for a little while, but no matter what they do, they cannot seem to hold adjustment more than a few days, or in some cases, just a few hours.

 How long have we known that fascia is loaded with mechanoreceptive abilities?
-For instance, in 1974 the Bulletin of Tokyo Medical and Dental University published a study called Mechanoreceptors in Fascia, Periosteum and Periodontal Ligament (for the record, PERIOSTEUM is the membranous fascia that covers bones).
+For starters, in 1974 the Bulletin of Tokyo Medical and Dental University published a study called Mechanoreceptors in Fascia, Periosteum and Periodontal Ligament (PERIOSTEUM is the membranous fascia that covers bones).
 But there are many others.
 Thus, after realizing the intimate relationship between pain and abnormal proprioception, it should make you stop and think yet again about fascia as a potential generator of chronic pain.
-Let’s briefly look at some of the research.
+Let’s briefly look at some more early research.

 WHAT HAPPENS WHEN FASCIA’S PROPRIOCEPTIVE ABILITY IS FOULED UP?